Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Biking in Edmonton along the river - just off the main Edmonton River Valley trail

-Edmonton is the provincial capital of Alberta and not a place I knew much about until I started researching for this blog.
+Edmonton is the provincial capital of Alberta and not a place I knew much about until I started researching this blog about interesting facts in Edmonton.
 I thought of it as a city with nothing but big box stores, because that’s all I’d ever seen as I drove through.
-And I knew it was bloody cold in the winter.
-But now I’ve been to the city on numerous occasions and love what it has to offer – especially the trails through the river valley and the dining experiences.
+And I knew Edmonton was bloody cold in the winter.

 Biking in Edmonton on singletrack beside the river